 If you encounter thick undergrowth (very common in summer if our walk was planned in winter), please try to clear it a little.
 A good swish with a stick can work wonders.
 Then the more people who do the walk, the clearer it gets.
 Again, we should have posted a warning on the front page.
 Some people worry more than others about these obstacles.
 They are a fact of life with country walking and we don't want to discourage other walkers.
 If you meet an obstacle or find a problem that makes the path unusable, please complain to the appropriate county council.
 You will find the 'rights of way' department on-line for the county in question.
 They are very easy to use and can be quite effective.
 (See reporting a problem.)
 We do not have any special connections or influence with local authorities!!

 If you want to send a photo or two along with your feedback, please do not send massive (multi-megabyte) pictures!
-Use e.g. Picasa to prepare an email with medium-to-small pictures attached, and add whatever text you want.
+If on a PC, right-click the picture, select 'send to', 'mail recipient' and 'attach'.
+This creates a blank message with the picture attached and you can add whatever text you want.

 We are always on the lookout for new walking areas.
 Do you know of good walks or regions that you think we should include?